oasislabs/oasis-gateway/docs/policyAPI.md

 	}
 }

-// JwtData represens the relevant authentication data
+// JwtData represents the relevant authentication data
 // from the *http.Request that needs to be verified type JwtData struct {
 	// Scope is the scope defined as part of the